MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-324-Capital-Adequacy-FDICSupervised-Institutions/subpart-B-Capital-Ratio-Requirements-Buffers/section-324.11.md

 (iv) *Adjustment determination.* The FDIC will base its decision to adjust the countercyclical capital buffer amount under this section on a range of macroeconomic, financial, and supervisory information indicating an increase in systemic risk including, but not limited to, the ratio of credit to gross domestic product, a variety of asset prices, other factors indicative of relative credit and liquidity expansion or contraction, funding spreads, credit condition surveys, indices based on credit default swap spreads, options implied volatility, and measures of systemic risk.

-(v) *Effective date of adjusted countercyclical capital buffer amount* - (A) *Increase adjustment.* A determination by the FDIC under paragraph (b)(2)(ii) of this section to increase the countercyclical capital buffer amount will be effective 12 months from the date of announcement, unless the FDIC establishes an earlier effective date and includes a statement articulating the reasons for the earlier effective date.
+(v) *Effective date of adjusted countercyclical capital buffer amount*—(A) *Increase adjustment.* A determination by the FDIC under paragraph (b)(2)(ii) of this section to increase the countercyclical capital buffer amount will be effective 12 months from the date of announcement, unless the FDIC establishes an earlier effective date and includes a statement articulating the reasons for the earlier effective date.

 (B) *Decrease adjustment.* A determination by the FDIC to decrease the established countercyclical capital buffer amount under paragraph (b)(2)(ii) of this section will be effective on the day following announcement of the final determination or the earliest date permissible under applicable law or regulation, whichever is later.